cronosun/ruloom/README.md

 Furthermore, you have to be careful not to call any blocking functions.

-Also, `ru-rust` is (currently) an experiment; it is certainly not advisable to use this code in production.
+Also, `ruloom` is (currently) an experiment; it is certainly not advisable to use this code in production.

 # Credits